SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 Custom commands are defined by the implementation of the SEC node, the ECS can use them only in a general way, as their meaning is not known.

-So far the only command defined (for driveable modules) is ``stop`` (no argument, no result).
-When a modules target is changed, it is 'driving' to a new value until the target is reached or until its stop command is sent.
-It is still to be discussed, what this exactly means for temperature devices (heater off vs. ‘stay at current temp’).

 The following commands are predefined (extensible):

 -  **stop**
      mandatory command on a drivable.
+     When a modules target is changed (or, if present, when the ``go`` command is sent), it is 'driving' to a new value until the target is reached or until its stop command is sent.
-Cease movement, set the target parameter to a value close to the present one.
-Act as if this value would have been the initial target.
+     When the ``stop`` command is sent, the SEC node SHOULD set the target parameter to a value close to the present one.
+Then it SHOULD act as if this value would have been the initial target.

 -  **reset**
      optional command for putting the module to a state predefined by the implementation.

-The following command names are reserved without having an defined associated functionality, yet.
+TO BE DONE:

 -  **go**
      optional on a drivable.
 If present, the 'go' command is used to start the